zichan-devel/zichan/README.md

 History
 ------------
-zichan is a fork of [vichan](http://github.com/vichan-devel/vichan) designed primarily for textboard use.
+Zichan is a fork of [vichan](http://github.com/vichan-devel/vichan) designed primarily for textboard use.
 It is highly experimental and may contain leftovers.

 ### Maintainer timeline
 1. The zichan fork is created